MyRipplePortfolio/Backend-Core/README.md

 Finally, we have an `index.js` file in the root of the API folder that acts as the entry point for our API.
 Here, we can start the Node.js application and define the port number to listen to incoming requests.
 #
 ## Dependencies
-Sure, here are the dependencies required to build the APIs for a portfolio tracker with swaps on XRPL, including using MongoDB as the database:
+Here are the dependencies required to build the APIs.

 ## Backend Dependencies: